 Disregard of rules and regulations in this handbook may result in detention, suspension and/or expulsion.
-All infractions are referred to the Middle School Dean of Students and are recorded.
+All infractions are referred to the Middle School Assistant Principals and are recorded.

 - Detention may be during break, lunch or after school hours.
 The Head of Department, Head of Grade or member of the Middle School Senior Leadership team will subscribe detentions in a designated location.
 Parents will be notified when after school detentions are assigned. - Suspensions will be either in school or out of school and may vary in length.
 The student is given the opportunity and responsibility during the period of suspension to make up class work and assessments given during the period of absence from classes.
-A suspension can only be assigned by a member of the Middle School Leadership Team (Dean of Students, Assistant Principal, Principal) - Expulsion is the consequence for serious and/or repeated infractions and will be dealt with as per individual case.
-A recommendation for expulsion will be in consultation with the Principal and Superintendent. - Note: Any behavior or activity undertaken outside DAA, that is illegal or brings disrepute to DAA, may result in suspension or expulsion from school.
+A suspension can only be assigned by a member of the Middle School Leadership Team (Assistant Principals, Assistant Principal, Principal).
+External suspensions are a maximum of 3 school days per term. - Expulsion is the consequence for serious and/or repeated infractions and will be dealt with as per individual case.
+A recommendation for expulsion will be in consultation with the Principal and Superintendent.

+Note: Any behavior or activity undertaken outside DAA, that is illegal or brings disrepute to DAA, may result in suspension or expulsion from school.
+Consequences of the actions are shared with the family of the student who violated the code of conduct.